Provincial and City rules

 Sports, exercise classes and gyms

-Outdoor sporting activities:
+Outdoor and indoor sporting activities:

 Religious services, weddings and funerals